ivre/ivre/doc/AGENT.md

 ## On the master ##

-You need to make sure the user running `runscans-agent` or `runscans-agentdb` on the "master" can access (without password) to the agents data directories.
+You need to make sure the user running `ivre runscansagent` or `ivre runscansagentdb` on the "master" can access (without password) to the agents data directories.

-When the agents are all ready, you have two options, using `runscans-agent` or `runscans-agentdb`.
-In both cases, scan options are the same than with `runscans`.
+When the agents are all ready, you have two options, using `ivre runscansagent` or `ivre runscansagentdb`.
+In both cases, scan options are the same than with `ivre runscans`.

-The first one (`runscans-agent`) is the "old-school" version: it will not allow to dynamically add or remove agents, and will fetch the results under `./agentsdata/output` directory, you have to import the results by yourself.
+The first one (`ivre runscansagent`) is the "old-school" version: it will not allow to dynamically add or remove agents, and will fetch the results under `./agentsdata/output` directory, you have to import the results by yourself.

-On the other hand, the second one (`runscans-agentdb`) will use the DB to manage the agents, but is still experimental.
+On the other hand, the second one (`ivre runscansagentdb`) will use the DB to manage the agents, but is still experimental.

-### `runscans-agent`, the "old-school" one ###
+### `ivre runscansagent`, the "old-school" one ###

 You have to specify the agent(s) data directory.
 For example, run:

-    $ runscans-agent --routable --limit 1000 \
+    $ ivre runscansagent --routable --limit 1000 \
     >     agenthost1:/path/to/agent/dir      \
     >     agenthost2:/path/to/agent/dir      \

-You can now import the results as if you had run the "regular" `runscans` program to scan locally, see [README](README.md).
+You can now import the results as if you had run the "regular" `ivre runscans` program to scan locally, see [README](README.md).
 The results are stored under `agentsdata/output/`

-### `runscans-agentdb`, the "modern" (but probably broken) one ###
+### `ivre runscansagentdb`, the "modern" (but probably broken) one ###

-Please note that it is important to run all the `runscans-agentdb` from the same host (the "master", which does not need to be the same host than the database server), since it relies on local directories.
+Please note that it is important to run all the `ivre runscansagentdb` from the same host (the "master", which does not need to be the same host than the database server), since it relies on local directories.

 First, let's create a master and add the agent(s):

-    $ runscans-agentdb --add-local-master
+    $ ivre runscansagentdb --add-local-master
-    $ runscans-agentdb --source MySource --add-agent \
+    $ ivre runscansagentdb --source MySource --add-agent \
     >     agenthost1:/path/to/agent/dir \
     >     agenthost2:/path/to/agent/dir

 Let's check it's OK:

-    $ runscans-agentdb --list-agents
+    $ ivre runscansagentdb --list-agents
     agent:
       - id: 543bfc8a312f915728f1709b
       - source name: MySource